lukeburns/hypercore-stream-swarm/README.md

 #### `var stream = swarmStream([key], [options])`

-Same as [hypercore-create-stream](https://github.com/lukeburns/hypercore-create-stream) with an additional `exit` option, which closes the swarm when the stream ends.
+Same as [hypercore-create-stream](https://github.com/lukeburns/hypercore-create-stream) with an additional `close` option, which closes the swarm when the stream ends.

 `key` is either a public or private key.
 If it is a public key, then the stream will be readable only.
 If it is a private key, then the stream will be both readable and writable.
 If it is undefined, then a new feed is created with public and private keys `stream.key` and `stream.secretKey`.